Dr. Richard Talbot

 School of Arts and Media

-Performance, Programme Leader BA (Hons) Comedy Writing and Performance
+Senior Lecturer in Performance.
+Programme Leader, BA (Hons) Comedy Writing and Performance

 I joined the University of Salford in 2010 with a background as a theatre maker and performer.
-With Triangle Theatre I devised the award-winning museum performance project Whissell & Williams and have toured internationally, in repertory theatres (101 Dalmatians, Belgrade Theatre) and at the Edinburgh Festival (Looking for The Tallyman, The Singing Nun, På Genhoør Med Nina og Frederik).
-Over the last 10 years I have collaborated with Ridiculusmus winners of the Herald Archangel Award 2019, appearing in The Eradication of Schizophrenia in Western Lapland, and working on Total Football, Goodbye Princess, How To Be Funny, and The Exhibitionists.
+With Triangle Theatre I devised the award-winning museum performance project Whissell & Williams and have toured internationally, in repertory theatres (The 101 Dalmatians, Belgrade Theatre) and at the Edinburgh Festival (Looking for The Tallyman, The Singing Nun, På Genhør Med Nina og Frederik).
+Over the last 10 years I have collaborated with Ridiculusmus, winners of the Herald Archangel Award 2019, appearing in The Eradication of Schizophrenia in Western Lapland, and working on Total Football, Goodbye Princess, How To Be Funny, and The Exhibitionists.
 This included performances at the Royal Court Theatre, National Theatre Studio, and on tour in Malawi for the British Council.
 Film and TV work includes Tribute (dir.
 Debbie Isitt) and Noble & Silver (Ch4).
-My AHRC funded PhD (2008) investigated clowning and archival practices after which I was the Leverhulme Trust Artist-in-Residence at Roehampton University working on the Olympiad related project Knickers & Vests.
-I have been funded by the Heritage Lottery Funding to create performances as part of the First World War commemorations through to 2018.
+My AHRC funded PhD (2008) investigated clowning and archival practices after which I was the Leverhulme Trust Artist-in-Residence at Roehampton University working on the Olympiad related participatory project Knickers & Vests.
+I have been funded by the Heritage Lottery Fund to create performances as part of the First World War commemorations through to 2018.
 Through the Connected Communities project and UnLtd Social Enterprise I established a contemporary devised performance group for older people and received a British Academy/Leverhulme Trust award in 2016 to develop online clowning practices for older people, especially those living with a diagnosis of dementia.
 I am now researching the comedy of language learning, language labs and memory through the pop-up performance series, Café Delay in collaboration with groups in Sefton Borough, Liverpool and beyond.

 Areas of research